 Here’s a diagram illustrating this:

 If the same innate circuit in the Steering Subsystem is upstream of both compassion and “drive to feel liked / admired”, then one might think that these two things should be yoked together.
-In other words, if that circuit’s output is generally strong in one person, then they should wind up with both drives being powerful influences on my behavior, and if it’s weak in another person, then they should wind up with neither drive being a powerful influence.
+In other words, if that circuit’s output is generally strong in one person, then they should wind up with both drives being powerful influences on their behavior, and if it’s weak in another person, then they should wind up with neither drive being a powerful influence.

 But in fact, in my everyday experience, these seem to be somewhat independent axes of variation, with some people apparently driven much more by one than the other.
 How does that work?